Third stimulus check: Here's what could delay or lower your payment

 The third stimulus check entitles dependents to receive $1,400 each, but the IRS might not be aware of your children in some cases.
 For instance, if you had a baby in 2020 but haven't yet filed your tax return, the IRS will rely on your 2019 tax return to determine how much you are owed, which won't show the new child because they hadn't yet been born.

 For instance, a couple with a baby born in 2020 should receive $4,200, but if the IRS doesn't have their 2020 tax return, it will issue a payment of $2,800 for the two adults in the family.
-But IRS and Treasury officials said on Friday that families in this situation can be assured they will eventually get the additional $1,400 for their baby.
+But IRS and Treasury officials said February 12 that families in this situation can be assured they will eventually get the additional $1,400 for their baby.

 When they file their 2020 tax return, the IRS will check if they are owed more, such as in the case of a baby born last year.
 If that happens, the IRS will automatically issue the additional $1,400 check to the family, officials said.